Elmhurst, Illinois: Transportation

-Elmhurst is served by Pace buses, and the Metra Union Pacific/West Line.
-The Union Pacific Railroad has freight service on the Metra line and Canadian National Railway serves the former Illinois Central line south of the Metra line.
-O'Hare International Airport is 18 minutes from Elmhurst, and Chicago Midway International Airport is 33 minutes from Elmhurst.
+Elmhurst is served by Pace buses, and the Metra Union Pacific West Line through the Elmhurst station.
+The Union Pacific Railroad has freight service on the Metra line and the Canadian National Railway serves the former Illinois Central line south of the Metra line, known as the Freeport Subdivision.
+O'Hare International Airport is roughly 18 minutes from Elmhurst, and Chicago Midway International Airport is roughly 33 minutes from Elmhurst.

-During the summers and December, Elmhurst also has the "Elmhurst Express Trolley".
-A free weekend trolley that connects downtown Elmhurst to the Spring Road businesses and the Elmhurst Public Library.
+During the summers and December, Elmhurst also has the "Elmhurst Express Trolley", a free weekend trolley that connects downtown Elmhurst to the Spring Road businesses and the Elmhurst Public Library.
 It runs Friday-Saturday and the $40,000 cost comes out of visiting and tourism fund.

+Former services

+Elmhurst was previously served by the Chicago Aurora and Elgin Railroad, an electric interurban rail line.
+The station opened in 1902 as "South Elmhurst" until being renamed to "York St." The station closed in 1959 after the CA&E ceased operations.
+The Illinois Prairie Path now runs over the former line.

+The Chicago Great Western also served Elmhurst.
+It had commuter rail between Grand Central Station and DeKalb until 1906.